maxime-tremblay/maxime-tremblay.github.io/_posts/2018-08-20-include-or-exclude-columns-in.md

 In order to centralize the condition and avoid code being duplicated/replicated everywhere that we need to use this, it's best to create an authorization schema that we can use instead of using the server-side condition.

 Enjoy!

+Edit:
+Version 20.2 to 21.2
+- Excel exports are now using `XLSX` instead of `XLS`.
+- There's a new "Data Only" flag that has been added to the request name as Y/N.
+Requests would now look like this: `CSV_Y`, `CSV_N`, `XLSX_Y`, `XLSX_N`, etc.

+Version 22.1 and above
+- Requests to download a report are not submitting the page anymore.
+A plug-in AJAX request is now performed instead.
+- The "Data Only" flag value has been removed from the request's name
+- When more than one IR is on the page, the request remains the same